Mia Krampl

 Mia Krampl (born 21 July 2000) is a Slovenian rock climber who specialises in competition climbing.
 In 2019, she finished second in lead at the IFSC Climbing World Championships and qualified to compete at the 2020 Summer Olympic Games by finishing third at the IFSC Combined Qualifier in Toulouse.
 Krampl also has a pair of podium finishes at the IFSC World Youth Championships, as well as two gold and one bronze medal at the European Youth Championships.

 Krampl started climbing at the age of six, as her brother was also a competition climber.

+At the 2019 Boulder World Cup in Munich, Krampl battled through a painful knee injury in her first World Cup final to secure the bronze medal, impressively topping the fourth problem using a dramatic figure-four move and earning strong crowd support for her gritty performance.